alisson-anjos/diffusion-pipe-ui/README.md

 # Diffusion-Pipe-UI

-This repository provides a LoRA Training Interface for the Hunyuan Video model using Gradio.
-The Docker image includes all necessary dependencies and can optionally download the required models on startup.
+This repository provides a LoRA Training Interface for the Hunyuan Video model using [Gradio](https://gradio.app/).
+The UI was initially created with the assistance of ChatGPT and may contain various issues or rough edges.
+Contributions, bug reports, and improvements are welcome!

+The core training logic is based on the [diffusion-pipe](https://github.com/tdrussell/diffusion-pipe) project, which provides the underlying functionality and scripts.

 ## Features

-- Web UI (Gradio) for easy configuration and execution of LoRA training
+- Web UI (Gradio) for configuring and executing LoRA training.
-- Optional NVIDIA GPU support for accelerated training
+- Optional NVIDIA GPU support for accelerated training.
-- Ability to map model and output directories to the host machine for persistence
+- Ability to map model and output directories from the host system into the container.
-- Optional automatic model download on the first run
+- Optional automatic download of required models upon first initialization.

 ## Prerequisites